siudesu/BinaryArchive/DOCUMENTATION.md

 - data (required)
 	- [String](https://docs.coronalabs.com/api/type/String.html).
 The same name of file that was used to create the texture.

-> Note: Releasing textures does not effect existing objects.
+> Note: Releasing textures does not affect existing objects.
 If the texture is not in use it will be removed immediately, otherwise it'll be removed when it's no longer in use.
 ## Example
 ```lua
 -- load module